Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 The `hmn_connections.json` file is extracted from the HMN tab of the SHCD spreadsheet.
 The CSM release includes the `hms-shcd-parser` container which can be used on the PIT node booted from the LiveCD (RemoteISO or USB device) or a Linux system to do this extraction.
+Although some information in these files can be populated from site survey information, the SHCD prepared by HPE Cray Manufacturing is the best source of data for hmn_connections.json.

 No action is required to create this file at this point, and will be created when the PIT node is bootstrapped.